 My first impression was “oh my gosh!
 It’s so cold.”
-The temperature was -20C, when we landed, but we quickly acclimatized.
-Dry cold with no wind makes being there bearable, even for my, then, two year-old.
+The temperature was -20C when we landed, but we quickly acclimatized.
+Dry cold with no wind makes being there bearable, even for my then two-year-old.

 One thing you have to get used to is almost perpetual darkness.
-The length of the day while we were there, at Christmas time, was just 2h15m.
+The length of the day while we were there, at Christmas time, was only 2h15m.
 It’s never a real day, but more like twilight.

 During the day hours, there is plenty to do.
 There are ice slides in many parts of the town and, for a small fee; you can rent a slide board for a whole day.
 Often, the price includes hot glögg, the traditional Finish Christmas drink.

-Santa Claus comes every evening, pulled by his reindeer sleigh, and surrounded by elves.
+Santa Claus comes every evening, pulled by his reindeer sleigh and surrounded by elves.
 It’s an event awaited by everyone.

 Santa Village is a place of fun for young and old.
 Tourists from all over the world go there alone or with their children.
 Seeing so many kids around, made us think we were not crazy to travel with ours after all.

 My daughter slept almost all the time.
 Cold air has this power over her.
-Having an all terrain stroller is best.
+Having an all-terrain stroller is best.
 I would not recommend kids backpacks, as it is too cold for them.
 We had our stroller with a natural sheep’s skin foot-muff.
 It was perfect.

 Meeting Santa was obviously the highlight of the trip.
-The line is somewhat long, however it moves fast, and it gives you the opportunity to look around Santa’s house and see the Elves.
+The line is somewhat long.
+However, it moves fast, and it gives you the opportunity to look around Santa’s house and see the Elves.

 Santa Park is a lot of fun.
 Inside you can find the Elf School, Mrs. Claus’ Gingerbread Kitchen, Santa’s Office, (where you can, again, meet Santa), Four Seasons Sleigh Ride, Ice Princess Gallery, Giant Snow Globe, and the Post Office.

 There are restaurants inside both Santa Village and Santa Park, serving hot soups, reindeer stews, and much more.

-The deserts are a treat and don’t forget wash your meal down with some vodka spiced glögg.
+The deserts are a treat and don’t forget to wash your meal down with some vodka spiced glögg.
 We loved it so much; we ate there four nights in a row.
-It’s not cheap but we couldn’t resist.
+It’s not cheap, but we couldn’t resist.
 For me, it was the highlight of the trip.

 There is a bus going there, once a day, in the morning, but because we missed it, we rented a car for the day.
 The way there and back is dreamy; everything is white and frosted.

 The company provides all the clothing and boots.
 However, looking back, I would have preferred our own clothes, as theirs kept us a bit cold.

 We drove one hour over a frozen river, deep into the forest, where we had a free snack, consisting of sandwiches made with smoked reindeer sausages and meat and hot glögg.

 The groups are small (15 people), each riding his own snowmobile.
 If someone cannot drive, (s)he rides either in the large sleigh or with another person.

-Finland is extremely child and family friendly and, looking back, I am happy we went on this trip.
+Finland is extremely child and family friendly and, looking back; I am happy we went on this trip.
 It was exciting, adventurous, and we were able to show the kids a wilder side of life.

 Getting to Rovaniemi from Belgium: